Thinkersbluff/Klipper-dgus_CR6/doc/source/usage/installation/install_display_control_application.rst

     it to your *printer.cfg*

 .. note::
-    During the installation will prompted for entering your sudo password.
+    During the installation, you will be prompted to enter your sudo password.

 .. _easy_install_script_installation: